liferay/liferay-docs/discover/portal/articles/02-starting-site-development/07-importing-exporting-pages-and-content.markdown

 Liferay's Export/Import feature gives you the power to backup and restore your site's pages and content.
-The export feature grants users the flexibility of exporting a page or portlet-specific content they've created as a LAR (Liferay archive) file to other portal instances, or to save it for a later use.
+The export feature grants users the flexibility of exporting a page or portlet-specific content they've created as a LAR (Liferay Archive) file to other portal instances, or to save it for a later use.
 The import feature can be used to ingest the LAR file you exported from Portal, which restores the work you previously exported.